Electronic waste: Processing techniques

-In many developed countries, electronic waste processing usually first involves dismantling the equipment into various parts (metal frames, power supplies, circuit boards, plastics), often by hand, but increasingly by automated shredding equipment.
+In many developed countries, electronic waste processing usually begins with dismantling the equipment into various parts (metal frames, power supplies, circuit boards, plastics), often by hand but increasingly by automated shredding equipment.
 A typical example is the NADIN electronic waste processing plant in Novi Iskar, Bulgaria—the largest facility of its kind in Eastern Europe.
 The advantages of this process are the human worker's ability to recognize and save working and repairable parts, including chips, transistors, RAM, etc. The disadvantage is that the labor is cheapest in countries with the lowest health and safety standards.

 In an alternative bulk system, a hopper conveys material for shredding into an unsophisticated mechanical separator, with screening and granulating machines to separate constituent metal and plastic fractions, which are sold to smelters or plastics recyclers.
 Such recycling machinery is enclosed and employs a dust collection system.
-Some of the emissions are caught by scrubbers and screens.
+Scrubbers and screens catch some of the emissions.
 Magnets, eddy currents, and Trommel screens are employed to separate glass, plastic, and ferrous and nonferrous metals, which can then be further separated at a smelter.

-Copper, gold, palladium, silver and tin are valuable metals sold to smelters for recycling.
-Hazardous smoke and gases are captured, contained and treated to mitigate environmental threat.
+Copper, gold, palladium, silver, and tin are valuable metals sold to smelters for recycling.
+Hazardous smoke and gases are captured, contained, and treated to mitigate environmental threats.
 These methods allow for safe reclamation of all valuable computer construction materials.
 Hewlett-Packard product recycling solutions manager Renee St. Denis describes its process as: "We move them through giant shredders about 30 feet tall and it shreds everything into pieces about the size of a quarter.
 Once your disk drive is shredded into pieces about this big, it's hard to get the data off".
 An ideal electronic waste recycling plant combines dismantling for component recovery with increased cost-effective processing of bulk electronic waste.
-Reuse is an alternative option to recycling because it extends the lifespan of a device.
-Devices still need eventual recycling, but by allowing others to purchase used electronics, recycling can be postponed and value gained from device use.
+Reuse is an alternative to recycling because it extends a device's lifespan.
+Devices still need to be recycled eventually, but by allowing others to purchase used electronics, recycling can be postponed, and value can be gained from device use.

 In early November 2021, the U.S. state of Georgia announced a joint effort with Igneo Technologies to build an $85 million large electronics recycling plant in the Port of Savannah.
 The project will focus on lower-value, plastics-heavy devices in the waste stream using multiple shredders and furnaces using pyrolysis technology.